GENIVI/genivi-dev-platform/README.md

 The GENIVI Development Platform integrates software components developed by GENIVI into a release that can be downloaded and run on popular hardware development boards.

 ## Download
 Download an image for your platform below.
-The current release is GDP 13.

 [Download page](https://at.projects.genivi.org/wiki/display/GDP/GDP+Download+page)